 Note 17.
 LEASES

-The introduction of the new leasing accounting standard from 1 April 2022 will result in a full review of property agreements to clarify their status in 2021/22.
+The introduction of a new leasing accounting standard has now been deferred to 1 April 2024 and will result in a full review of property agreements to clarify their status before that date.

 Authority as Lessee - Finance Leases